FAQ - Language Access for Non-English Speaking New Yorkers

 What should I expect if I visit the Department of Labor?

-As a result of the Executive Order, every New Yorker is entitled to receive certain services in his or her preferred language.
+Every New Yorker is entitled to receive certain services in their preferred language.

 Every State of New York office that is open to the public is required to provide interpretation at no cost to you.
 This includes New York State Career Centers operated by the Department of Labor and Career Centers operated by other partner agencies, such as counties.
 A poster should be displayed in that office called Language Identification Tool, and which says, in more than thirty languages, “Point to your language.
 An interpreter will be called.
 The interpreter is provided at no cost to you.”